 This content may contain affiliate links.
 If you purchase through these links I may receive a commission at no extra cost to you.
 However, I only recommend products or services that I genuinely like and trust.

 Do you wish you could work from home and be your own boss, but you’re not sure what kind of job you could do?
 Are you the kind of person who can spot errors from a mile off?
-If so, maybe you might be suited to setting up a freelance proofreading business.
+If so, maybe you might be suited to starting a freelance proofreading business.

 If you have been thinking of becoming a freelance proofreader, but you’re not sure where to start, then here is a breakdown of the first steps you need to take to set up a proofreading business.